Pixocoin/Litesight/README.md

     http://localhost:3000

-  If *litesight* reports problems connecting to **litecoind** please check the CONFIGURATION section of [litesight-api README](https://github.com/pembo210/Litesight-api/blob/master/README.md).
+  If *Pixo™sight* reports problems connecting to **litecoind** please check the CONFIGURATION section of [litesight-api README](https://github.com/pembo210/Litesight-api/blob/master/README.md).
 To set the environment variables run something like: